Ed King (activist): MFDP challenge at the 1964 Democratic National Convention

 Despite evidence that most Democrats favored ousting the regular delegates, party leadership feared that delegations from other Southern states would bolt the party if the MFDP challenge was successful.

 The political jockeying was intense.
-At the same time the Credentials Committee was meeting, MFDP delegates Aaron Henry and Ed King were closeted in a hotel room with COFO (Council of Federated Organizations) chair Bob Moses, trying to fashion a compromise with Hubert Humphrey, Walter Reuther, Bayard Rustin, Martin Luther King, and Andrew Young.
+At the same time the Credentials Committee was meeting, MFDP delegates Aaron Henry and King were closeted in a hotel room with COFO (Council of Federated Organizations) chair Bob Moses, trying to fashion a compromise with Hubert Humphrey, Walter Reuther, Bayard Rustin, Martin Luther King Jr., and Andrew Young.
 In an effort to defuse the controversy, party leaders, acting on behalf of President Lyndon Johnson offered the MFDP two at-large seats to be filled by Aaron Henry and Ed King.

-Believing it was paternalistic of Johnson to name the two at-large delegates instead of allowing the delegates to vote on the two-seat proposal and choose who should represent them, Ed King offered a counterproposal that gave MFDP delegates more of a voice at the convention.
+Believing it was paternalistic of Johnson to name the two at-large delegates instead of allowing the delegates to vote on the two-seat proposal and choose who should represent them, King offered a counterproposal that gave MFDP delegates more of a voice at the convention.
 "In his comparatively mild manner, he [King] pushed for a modification in the compromise: Break the two at-large votes in half, then apportion the four half-votes to Henry, King, Fannie Lou Hamer, and another Negro woman, Victoria Gray."

-Humphrey rejected the proposal, insisting that President Johnson was adamantly opposed to allowing an “illiterate woman” (Hamer) to speak on the floor of the Democratic Convention.
+Humphrey rejected the proposal, insisting that President Johnson was adamantly opposed to allowing an "illiterate woman" (Hamer) to speak on the floor of the Democratic Convention.
 Afterwards, Aaron Henry said about the offer: "Now, Lyndon made the typical white man's mistake: Not only did he say, 'You've got two votes,' which was too little, but he told us to whom the two votes would go.
 He'd give me one and Ed King one; that would satisfy. … But now, what kind of fool am I, or what kind of fool would Ed have been, to accept gratuities for ourselves?"

 The MFDP delegation refused the offer and left the convention rather than be forced to accept token representation.
 National media condemned the MFDP for being naïve and unready for political participation, insisting that the time was past for protest.

 MFDP National Committeeman and delegate to DNC

 From 1964 to 1968, King served as MFDP National Committeeman with Victoria Gray as Committeewoman, on the Democratic National Committee.
 He was also served as a delegate to the Democratic National Convention in 1968 and 1972.
-In 2004, at the Democratic National Convention held in Boston, Massachusetts, delegates recognized the 40th anniversary of the MFDP challenge by honoring Fannie Lou Hamer, Ed King and the other "outlaw" delegates who championed desegregation of the Democratic party.
+In 2004, at the Democratic National Convention held in Boston, Massachusetts, delegates recognized the 40th anniversary of the MFDP challenge by honoring Fannie Lou Hamer, King and the other "outlaw" delegates who championed desegregation of the Democratic party.

 1966 Third District Congressional race

-In 1966, Ed King was nominated as MFDP candidate for the Third District Congressional seat.
-Rev. King ran against incumbent John Bell Williams as part of another interracial ticket with Rev. Clifton Whitley.
-Ed King received 22 percent of vote, the best showing of any MFDP candidate that year.
+In 1966, King was nominated as MFDP candidate for the Third District Congressional seat.
+King ran against incumbent John Bell Williams as part of another interracial ticket with Rev. Clifton Whitley.
+King received 22 percent of the vote, the best showing of any MFDP candidate that year.